nithixh/Python-Mini-Projects/README.md

   Removes duplicate elements from a list and prints the unique elements in the order they first appeared.

 - **string_initials.py**
-  Converts a string to uppercase and prints the initials of each word (e.g., "Kongu Engineering College" → "KEC").
+  Converts a string to uppercase and prints the initials of each word (e.g., "Nithish Kumar" → "NK").

 ## 🚀 How to Run